Manual isn’t as scary with Auto ISO…

 Verdict

-I’m a great fan of using auto ISO in manual mode, but I do realise its limitations, and even I don’t use it for slow pans.
-With a bit of experience (and the odd YouTube video!), you should be able to find a way to make it work for you.
+I’m a great fan of using auto ISO in manual mode, especially if your subject is moving from sunlight to shadow, but I do realise its limitations, and even I don’t use it for slow pans.
+With a bit of experience (and the use of exposure compensation), you should be able to find a way to make it work for you.

 If you’d like to order a framed print of one of my wildlife photographs, please visit the Prints page.